squiggle-lang/squiggle-lang.org/tutorial/index.md

 Statements within a `do` expression must be ended with a semicolon.
 There is no automatic semicolon insertion, like JavaScript.

-# Goodies

-## JavaScript interoperability
+# JavaScript interoperability

 JavaScript and Squiggle are friends.
 Because Squiggle just compiles down to JavaScript files, it's trivial to call Squiggle code from JavaScript, or vice- versa.
 Squiggle uses all the same data as JavaScript, so you don't even have to convert anything.

-The main gotchas are that Squiggle data is frozen by default, so if JavaScript tries to modify it, it will either throw (if in strict mode) or silently fail.
+## Arity problems

-Also, keep in mind that Squiggle functions check their arity, but many JavaScript functions are built assuming variadic functions.
+Squiggle functions check their arity, but many JavaScript functions are built assuming variadic functions.
 For example:

     # file increment.squiggle
     export fn(x) x + 1